Office of Gift Administration, Compliance and Advancement Services

 Endowment Administration, Compliance and Advancement Services

 Since joining The University of Texas System in 2005, Melissa Jackson has worked to build and strengthen the bonds between the UT System and the many organizations and individuals with whom the System maintains relationships in Texas and beyond.
-As executive director of community and donor relations for the Office of External Relations, Ms. Jackson assumes many responsibilities, from representing the UT System’s interests before community-based groups and professional associations, to participating in strategic communications that advance the UT System’s mission, to securing annual support for use at the discretion of the Chancellor.
+As executive director of External Relations, Ms. Jackson assumes many responsibilities, from representing the UT System’s interests before community-based groups and professional associations, to participating in strategic communications that advance the UT System’s mission.

 Ms. Jackson received a bachelor of science degree in advertising from The University of Texas at Austin.

-Andria Brannon joined the team as Director of Endowment Administration and Advancement Services in 2019 and oversees the UT System-wide Endowment Compliance Program; provides support to the various institutions with regard to complex gifts, namings and unique assets; and handles various operational functions of the Office of External Relations.
+Andria Brannon serves as Associate Vice Chancellor for Advancement Services and oversees the UT System-wide Endowment Compliance Program; provides support to the various institutions with regard to complex gifts, namings and unique assets; and handles various operational functions of the Office of External Relations.
 Andria has devoted much of her career to higher education and non-profit service, including more than ten years of experience in advancement and gift planning at UT Austin.
 Other philanthropic work over the last twenty years has included roles with a national charity, a hospital system, a grass-roots non-profit, and most recently for a statewide coalition of Texas-based non-profits.

 Andria has a passion for service and community engagement, lending her time and talents as a volunteer with the Texas Book Festival, her church, neighborhood association, children’s schools, and serving as an advocate for victim’s rights issues.
 She received her undergraduate degree in English and her master of science in counseling, both from the University of North Texas.
 She received her doctor of jurisprudence from St. Mary’s University School of Law.